t-regx/t-regx.github.io/docs/whats-the-point.md

  - Parameters:
    - Methods with 4 or 5 parameters (3 of which are optional).

-     That means, whoever looks at the code has to **remember** (or to lookup) what those optional values are and in what order.
+     It means that, whoever looks at the code has to **remember** (or to look up) what those optional values are and in which order.
  - Return types:
    - Array of arrays, which contain either a `string`, `null`, or an array of `null`s, `strings` and `int`s.